mrkriv/QaDS/README.md

 ### DialogPlugin
-Plugin for Unreal Engine 4 adding a dialog system and editor for it.
+Plugin for Unreal Engine 4 adding a dialogue and quest system.

-The supported version is 4.20
+Supported version is 4.20, this is not release version!

 ### Example